jacluas/PlantCLEF2018200FlowerModels/README.md

 # EfficientNet Models on PlantCLEF2018 200 Flower Dataset
-### Repository of CNN models based on EfficientNet Family of Architectures
+### Repository of CNN models based on the EfficientNet Family of Architectures

-We share the pre-trained EfficientNet models as research support in a subset of PlantCLEF2018 dataset.
+We share the EfficientNet models as research support in a subset of PlantCLEF2018 dataset.

-The EfficientNet Models were trained using transfer learning from pre-trained models on ImageNet 2012.
+The EfficientNet models were trained using transfer learning from pre-trained models on ImageNet 2012.

 Models can be found here: [https://github.com/jacluas/PlantCLEF2018200FlowerModels/releases/tag/Release]

 #### We believe that these models may be a good starting point for _transfer learning_ in future research on flower identification.

-### Models trained on a subset of flowering plant species of PlantCLEF2018 dataset
+### Models were trained on a subset of flowering plant species of PlantCLEF2018 dataset

 We created a subset of 200 classes, focusing on the most frequent flowering plant species on the PlantCLEF2018 dataset.

-### How to consume the pre-trained EfficientNet models (from PlantCLEF 2018 200 Flower dataset)
+### How to consume the EfficientNet models (from PlantCLEF 2018 200 Flower dataset)

 We used Keras version 2.6, with Tensorflow 2.6 as backend, Python version 3.9, along with CUDA Toolkit version 11.0.